atomino-framework/util-attr/README.md

 }
 ```

+#### Reflection based

 Then get the attribute based on the reflection of the class or method.
 The IDE will know what type of attribute you requested, the code completion will work.

 ```php
 $classRef = new ReflectionClass(MyClass::class);